RtopRS/RtopDev/README.md

 ## Quick Example
 Rtop let you create plugin for adding custom widgets.
-Firstly, create a new librairy project
+Firstly, create a new project:
 ```
 cargo new --lib MyPlugin
 ```
 After that, update your `Cargo.toml` file.
-It should look like this
+It should look like that:
 ```toml
 [package]
 name = "MyPlugin"